benhamilton/benhamilton.github.io/now.md

 Current Projects:

-- Project implementing [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a national healthcare company in Australia.
+- Projects building reports in [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a major hospital, a building services company, and a manufacturer supplying resellers.

 Also doing: